 We are working hard to make sure that the children of Islington still get access to excellent play opportunities during this stage of the pandemic.
 IPA Adventure playgrounds only use our outdoor spaces for play, children can only use our buildings to use the toilets.

 To keep the children safe we have reduced the number of children on site at any one time.
-All food and drink are banned on site and we are asking that all parents and carers remind children that they must keep their distance from others whilst on the playground.
-Please also make sure your children are dressed for playing outside – it is still cold.
+We are asking that all parents and carers remind children that they must keep their distance from others whilst on the playground.
+Please also make sure your children are dressed for playing outside.
 The playground operates on a one in/ one out basis and we are very sorry that we cannot allow more children in.
 We hope you understand the restrictions imposed by the government and will abide by the lockdown rules.
 Covid Safety: Info for Parents and carers, 2021 Adventure Playgrounds

 Lumpy Hill Adventure Playground is a warm, welcoming space where children can run free, have water fights, help out in the vegetable garden and join in the kick about.
 The space is created just for children and it is children who decide what happens each day from using hammers and nails to building new structures to cooking homemade pizza in the outdoor clay oven.
 We have a lovely campfire area where we enjoy each other’s company and tell stories of adventure and sing songs.